freenas/freenas-docs/userguide/intro.rst

 * The :guilabel:`GUI SSL Certificate`,
   :guilabel:`WebGUI HTTP -> HTTPS Redirect`,
   :guilabel:`Usage collection`, and :guilabel:`Crash reporting` fields
-  have been added to the :ref:`General` system options.
+  have been added to and the :guilabel:`Protocol` field has been removed from :ref:`General`.

-* An :guilabel:`Export Pool Encryption Keys` option has been added to the :ref:`SAVE CONFIG dialog <saveconfig>`.

 * The :guilabel:`WebGUI IPv4 Address` and :guilabel:`WebGUI IPv6 Address`
   fields in the :ref:`General` system options have been updated to allow selecting multiple IP addresses.

-* The :guilabel:`Protocol` field has been removed from the :ref:`General` system options.
+* An :guilabel:`Export Pool Encryption Keys` option has been added to the :ref:`SAVE CONFIG dialog <saveconfig>`.

-* :menuselection:`System --> Boot Environments`
+* :menuselection:`System --> Boot Environments` has been renamed to
-  has been renamed to :ref:`Boot`.
+  :ref:`Boot`.

 * :guilabel:`Periodic Notification User` has been removed from the :ref:`Advanced` system options because periodic script notifications